NHL on NBC ratings: 2010–11 season

-2011-12 season
+2011–12 season

-The 2012 Stanley Cup Finals rated poorly in comparison to the four most recent Stanley Cup Finals on United States television.
+The 2012 Stanley Cup Final rated poorly in comparison to the four most recent Stanley Cup Final on United States television.
 The first four games were marred by low ratings; had the series ended in four games, this series would have produced the lowest television ratings ever for a championship series of any major league sport.
 However, Game 5 and Game 6 produced somewhat higher ratings than the first four games, which gave the 2012 Final a slightly higher rating than the Final (which was on par with the Final); the 2007 Final therefore remains the lowest-rated championship series in American television history.